Which Type of Smog Check Should I Choose?

 If your vehicle has failed the smog check, the Bureau of Automotive Repairs requires that only the vehicle's owner, a STAR Test & Repair, a regular Test & Repair station, or a Smog Repair Only station perform diagnosis and/or repairs.
 General auto mechanics, unless smog check certified, are not allowed to perform smog check repairs.

-The State of California will not reimburse CAP applicants monies spent on smog check repairs at these stations.
+The State of California will not reimburse CAP applicants monies spent on smog check repairs at auto repair centers which are not smog check certified.

 If your vehicle fails at a regular Test Only smog test center or STAR Smog Test Only station, you will need to seek repairs at a smog check & repair center or STAR Test & Repair station.
 STAR Test & Repair stations are allowed to perform Test Only inspections as well as smog check repairs.